daniele47/MIRROR-dotfiles-rust/README.md

 ### long term todos

+#### cli ideas

 - [ ] add `cleanup` action which acts like untracked FOR ALL MODULES + all possible cleanups, such as allow deleting backup dirs without a respective config file, check there are NO symlinks in the dotfiles repo, ...
+- [ ] add `help` action to get direct help on possible args and flags to the cli
+- [ ] add `doc` action to print an entire manual with all things to know about the script

+- [ ] do i need `version` action? i doubt i should.
+No backward compatibility, KISS!